Rami Gershon

-Rami Gershon (רמי גרשון; born 12 August 1988) is an Israeli former footballer who playd as a centre back or as a left back for Maccabi Haifa and the Israel national team.
+Rami Gershon (רמי גרשון; born 12 August 1988) is an Israeli former footballer who played as a centre-back or as a left-back for Maccabi Haifa and the Israel national team.

 Early life

 Gershon was born in Rishon LeZion, Israel, to a family of Greek-Jewish and Iraqi-Jewish descent.

 Club career

 Gershon began his career with Hapoel Rishon Lezion and joined on 6 July 2009 on trial to Standard Liège of the Jupiler League.
 After finishing the trial Liege loaned Gershon for one season with an option to buy him at the end which they eventually did at the summer of 2010 and immediately loaned him to K.V.
 Kortrijk for one season.

 Celtic

 On 9 January 2013, Celtic's Chief Executive, Peter Lawwell announced that Gershon had signed a loan deal until the end of the season.
 On 9 February 2013, Gershon made his Celtic début away to Inverness CT in the Scottish Premier League, managing to score and put Celtic into a 1–2 lead, the match ended 1–3.